 “Its inclusion in these supplements is a little puzzling, because our research would suggest that instead of being a pick-me-up, the taurine actually would have more of a sedative effect on the brain,” the scientists said .

 That’s a huge concern because it’s become trendy with young people to mix the drinks with alcohol.
 The daily serving of Taurine should be between 100-500mg, and one can of a popular energy drink, for example, has 1000 milligrams of synthetically produced Taurine.
-Some people are drinking up to eight cans a day (8000mg of Taurine), an amount that can have drug-like effects on the body and cause damage.
-Furthermore, mixing stimulants with sedatives, especially alcohol, is extremely risky.
+Some people are drinking up to eight cans a day (8000mg of Taurine), an amount that can have drug-like effects on the body.
+Current research on the interaction between taurine and caffeine, not to mention the interaction between these ingredients and alcohol, is nonexistent.
+Furthermore, mixing stimulants with sedatives, especially alcohol, is potentially risky.

 Taurine: The Magic Bullet for Energy?

 There’s no magic bullet for strength and endurance.
-I would recommend that you avoid energy drinks.
+Energy — true energy — comes from a healthy diet rich in raw foods.
+I would recommend that you avoid energy drinks altogether, mostly for their high caffeine and sugar content.
 Treat them like soft drinks, or even worse.
 The lofty claims on these drinks for instant vitality are simply outrageous.
 A good, varied diet of whole organic live foods gives you all the Taurine you need, without the highs and lows of energy drinks.

-Natural Taurine is actually beneficial for the body and can be found in cows milk, meat, fish and eggs and for vegetarians it can be found seaweed.
-The daily allotment of Taurine should be no higher than 500mg.
+Natural Taurine is actually beneficial for the body and can be found in cows milk, meat, fish, and eggs, and for vegetarians it can be found seaweed.
+The daily allotment of Taurine should be no higher than 500mg; however, higher amounts from food have shown no toxic effects.

 Make sure you exercise and get enough sleep, and remember, medicine and illness can zap your energy.
 Stay properly hydrated with lots of purified water, especially when you’re exercising hard or you’re stressed.
 It’s a good idea to drink lots of water regardless.